Correcting Grain-Errors in Magnetic Media: General Single-Grain and Single-Mineral Codes from Construction

 \section{General Single-Grain and Single-Mineral Codes from Construction~\ref{construct:color}}

-In this Section, we consider single-mineral codes derived from more general colorings according to Construction~\ref{construct:color}.
+{In this section, we consider single-mineral codes derived from more general colorings according to Construction~\ref{construct:color}.
 In Section~\ref{subsec:prelims}, we investigate a sufficient condition for codes created with Construction~\ref{construct:color} to produce large single-mineral codes.
-In Section~\ref{subsec:groupcoloring}, we consider the cardinalities of codes created according to Construction~\ref{construct:color} given a coloring based on the group codes \cite{cr}.
-In Section~\ref{subsec:newscheme}, we describe a coloring that was found using a computerized search, and for code lengths $48$ and $342$ this coloring produces new codes with large cardinalities (larger than using the alternative group codes to construct single mineral-codes).
+In Section~\ref{subsec:newscheme}, we describe a coloring that was found using a computerized search; for code lengths $48$ and $342$ this coloring produces new codes with large cardinalities (i.e., larger than using the alternative group codes to construct single mineral-codes).}